Kometa-Team/Kometa/docs/config/settings.md

   </tr>
 </table>

-## Save Missing
+## Save Report
-Save missing items from collections to a YAML file in the same directory as your Metadata file.
+Save a report of the items added, removed, filtered, or missing from collections to a YAML file in the same directory as your Metadata file.

 <table class="dualTable colwidths-auto align-default table">
   <tr>